-Have you ever wished you could look inside the minds of straight-A students and find out how they do it?
+Have you ever wished you could get inside the minds of straight-A students and learn their best study tips?

 If so, keep reading.